 80 Charlotte Street is a 380,000 sqft mixed-use development in Fitzrovia, for Derwent London, comprising commercial, residential and retail uses and a new pocket park.
 Derwent's largest project to date, 80 Charlotte Street has a strong emphasis on craftsmanship, materials, attention to detail, and the highest benchmarks in sustainability.
-The Schematic Design was prepared by Make Architects, while AFK undertook the Detail Design, Technical Design Development and Delivery.
+Make Architects were the Lead Architect, and AFK, the Delivery Architect.

 Re-use and adaptation